 Program Description

 Mike Mentzer Training Method Summary: Mike Mentzer's Heavy Duty approach emphasizes high-intensity, low-volume training to maximize muscle growth while minimizing overtraining.
 Key principles include: High Intensity: Lift near-maximal weights with perfect form, pushing each set to muscular failure (unable to perform another rep).
-Low Volume: Typically 1 set per exercise, prioritizing quality over quantity to avoid excessive strain.
-Infrequent Workouts: Train each muscle group once every 7–10 days to allow full recovery, critical for growth.
+Low Volume: Typically 1-2 set per exercise, prioritizing quality over quantity to avoid excessive strain.
+Infrequent Workouts: Train every 48-72 hours to allow full recovery, critical for growth.
+You can have light walks-runs on Saturdays.
+Rest on Sundays.
 Compound Exercises: Focus on multi-joint movements (e.g., squats, deadlifts, presses) for efficiency and systemic stress.
 Progressive Overload: Gradually increase weight or resistance to continually challenge muscles.
 Individualization: Adjust frequency/volume based on personal recovery capacity and progress.
 Rest Emphasis: Prioritizes sleep, nutrition, and stress management to support recovery.
 Mentzer opposed traditional high-volume routines, arguing brief, intense sessions followed by ample rest optimize hypertrophy.
 His philosophy blends Arthur Jones' principles with a scientific approach to avoid overtraining.
+Personal note: I enjoyed so much and saw so much gains the first time I did this workout I am improving a little bit for myself, feel free to make adjustments if needed.
+I have moved from 1 set per exercise to 2 sets because I want to try a new theory of my own.
+Good luck and I hope you enjoy this crazy workout program.
+PS: Pistol Squat is something I want to achieve so feel free to replace it with something you like better.

 Program Overview